mercure-imaging/mercure/docs/usage.rst

    :align: center
    :class: border

-You can see the status of the different Hermes service components on the "Overview" page.
+You can see the status of the different mercure service components on the "Overview" page.
 If a service is running, it will be shown in green, otherwise in red.
 In normal operation, everything should be green.

 .. image:: ui_status_control.png
    :width: 550px